 Data show that not all Livermore students are academically prepared to directly enter a 4-year college upon high school graduation.
 There are various reasons for this outcome: students may have low expectations for continuing their education after high school graduation, face financial challenges, or lack access to information and resources.
 As a result, some students lose the motivation to succeed academically and graduate from high school unprepared to move on to college or a vocational training program.
 Creating a college and career culture throughout students’ middle school and high school years can make a big difference in a student’s confidence, expectations and readiness to continue their education.

-With this in mind, in 2016 we launched a pilot Pedrozzi Young Scholars Program.
+With this in mind, and in collaboration with the school district, in 2016 we launched a pilot Pedrozzi Young Scholars Program.
 The program selects those 5th grade students who have earned a place on the Marylin Avenue Elementary School Principal’s Honor Roll.
 These students then receive age-based, targeted support as they progress through grades 6 through 12.
 The program is designed to help and encourage these students to succeed academically in their middle school and high school years, and to be better prepared for entering a college or vocational training program.
 Each year a new group of 5th grade honor students is invited to participate in the program.

 Key elements of the program are enrichment, engagement, exposure and encouragement for the students and their families.
 As students enter the program, they are publicly recognized for their elementary school academic achievement.
 The types of resources and support offered will include skill building, exposure to college and career options, mentoring, course selection, college applications and accessing financial aid.
 The program will also work to connect students and parents to the wide-variety of existing school and community resources and extra-curricular opportunities.
-The current stakeholders in this program are members of the Pedrozzi Foundation, and staff and representatives of the LVJUSD.
+The current partners in this program are members of the Pedrozzi Foundation, staff and representatives of the LVJUSD, and City of Livermore Library staff.
 Metrics designed to measure the program’s effectiveness are being developed.
 It is our hope that as high school seniors these students will be prepared to earn a Pedrozzi Scholarship.